JoshOrndorff/recipes/text/testing/mock.md

 	type ModuleToIndex = ();
 }

-// Then implement our own pallet trait for test runtime impl Trait for TestRuntime {
+// Then implement our own pallet's configuration trait for `TestRuntime` impl Trait for TestRuntime {
 	type Event = TestEvent;
 }